crolfs47/odin-rails-facebook/README.md

 ## Features:
  - Users
     - Users can register and login via Devise
-    - Users have a profile page that shows their personal information, posts, and friends
+    - Users have a profile page that shows their personal information, posts, friends, and events
     - Users can edit their personal information and upload a profile picture using Active Storage
     - Users can view all other users profile pages
  - Friendships